 - The Brown Bunny (2003): An arthouse film drama noteworthy for the controversy around it (involving a Flame War between Vincent Gallo and Roger Ebert) and being one of the few art films to feature unsimulated oral sex.

-- Color of Night (1993): An erotic mystery film starring Bruce Willis and Jane March.
+- Color of Night (1993): An erotic mystery film starring Bruce Willis and Jane March (star of L' Amant).

 - Eyes Wide Shut (1999): The final film by Stanley Kubrick.
-An erotic thriller starring Tom Cruise and Nicole Kidman that got banned or censored in many countries.
+An erotic thriller starring Tom Cruise and Nicole Kidman, depicting a doctor's infiltration of a secret society's orgies, that got banned or censored in many countries.
 Even the USA screened a digitally censored version of some scenes.
 Not particularly erotic or arousing at any point and most of the story is more about the protagonists' own paranoia and obsessions.

 - Faster, Pussycat!
 Kill!
 Kill!
 (1965): Campy road movie by Russ Meyer starring big breasted women and nothing more explicit than that.

 - Flaming Creatures (1963): Avant-garde experimental black-and-white homosexual and travesty movie.
 Deemed to be obscene by a New York Criminal Court at the time.